Learn about our test:

 Is kidneyintelX.dkd result limited by race like eGFR?

-No. The kidneyintelX.dkd does not use race as an input to the machine-learning algorithm.
+No. The kidneyintelX.dkd test does not use race as an input to the machine-learning algorithm.

 Should chronic kidney disease (CKD) patients already on a SGLT2i be tested with kidneyintelX.dkd?